yongatek/caravel_yonga-turbo-encoder/README.md

 'f' = frequency in Mhz.

-For 50 Mhz clock speed and N = 56, throughput equals 31.5 Mbps.
+For 50 Mhz clock speed and N = 56, throughput equals to 31.5 Mbps.

-For 50 Mhz clock speed and N = 2396, throughput equals 33.3 Mbps.
+For 50 Mhz clock speed and N = 2396, throughput equals to 33.3 Mbps.

 Setup
 ========